Hugging Face Data

 --output-dir ./data/hg_exp_grounding

-Run reference metrics on rows that include reference:
+Run lexical reference metrics on rows that include reference:

 bash